Inventory Management · Vaughan

 Exactly what you get

 A system that finally gives you one live inventory number, tracking stock the way materials actually move: by load and ticket, across yard, transit, and job sites, with split deliveries and returns handled cleanly.
-It's the backbone of the operation and feeds everything around it: POS (Point of Sale) system development at the will-call counter, ERP (Enterprise Resource Planning) software development for the full operation, field service management software for delivery and trades, and business intelligence dashboards for the owner.
+It's the backbone of the operation and feeds everything around it: POS (Point of Sale) system development at the will-call counter, ERP (Enterprise Resource Planning) software development for the full operation, field service management software for delivery and trades, and business intelligence (BI) dashboards for the owner.

 How to choose a developer in Vaughan